-The Best Video Host for You and Your BusinessJames Ritchie 06.19.2017
+How To Choose The Best Video Host For You & Your BusinessJames Ritchie 06.19.2017

 Choosing the right video host can make all the difference with your video marketing efforts.
 Video hosting services enable users to upload and share their content on the internet in a reliable way.
 Going straight to internet giant YouTube might seem like the obvious answer, but there are good reasons to use other services.

 Coming up with an idea, shooting, and editing your content is already hard enough, so we compared four video hosts that could be perfect for your company.

 Unless you haven’t touched the internet for over a decade, you know what YouTube is.
 The ever-growing video platform now only trails parent company Google as the second largest search engine on the internet.
 With over a billion users a month, simply put: YouTube is huge.

 YouTube sees itself mainly as an entertainment and social platform.
 It’s a great tool for content creators who want to grow their subscriber base on YouTube itself.
 YouTube gives you a great audience for your business to access and build brand recognition.

 As the second largest search engine, being on YouTube makes your videos easier to find.
 YouTube videos also rank well on Google.

 Continually, YouTube embeds are designed to promote your video on YouTube.
 So, if you embed a video on your site, that shareable return link will send viewers to YouTube, not your web page.
 This redirects traffic away from your website causing you to lose potential leads.

 The amount of content on YouTube is a double-edged sword.
 On the one hand, you can conveniently find a video on almost anything in one user-friendly place.
 On the other hand, YouTube is bogged down with useless amounts of low-quality posts.
 This can get your video lost among the weeds.